Next Friday night, the Hundred Year War will be renewed.

 That love that only hate can understand.
 What a phrase.

 Red Sox fans hate the Yankees so much, they cannot conceive that their team simply wasn't good enough to beat the Yankees.
-Hence, they made up the story of The Curse of the Bambino: We're better than the Yankees, we're more moral than the Yankees, so there must be something supernatural that stops us from beating the Yankees and winning the World Series.
+Hence, they made up the story of The Curse of the Bambino: We're better than the Yankees, we're more moral than the Yankees, we deserve to win more than the Yankees do, but we haven't won the World Series since 1918, while the Yankees have won it 22, 23, 24, 25, 26 times; so there must be something supernatural that stops us from beating the Yankees and winning the World Series.
 Yankee Fans didn't make the Curse up, but we did embrace it, until the end finally came in 2004.

 Forget the Interleague games, even Yankees vs. Mets.
 Forget Dodgers vs. Giants – since 1958, anyway, the California version has hate but it’s 400 miles, not 14, and even the beating of a Giant fan nearly to death in the Dodger Stadium parking lot a few years back doesn't change that.
 Forget Chicago Cubs vs. St. Louis Cardinals – that’s a joke, mainly because it's rare that both teams are good at the same time.